BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 ## Resume and Reference

-If _Intern_ and _Blockchain Commerce_ complete this agreement successfully, _Intern_ may identify themself as having completed an internship with _Blockchain Commerce_, on resumes and otherwise, and may list _Blockchain Commerce_ mentors as references in job applications.
+If _Intern_ and _Blockchain Commons_ complete this agreement successfully, _Intern_ may identify themself as having completed an internship with _Blockchain Commons_, on resumes and otherwise, and may list _Blockchain Commons_ mentors as references in job applications.

 ## Independence